rulewis/journey-optimizer.en/help/using/building-journeys/collections.md

 # Pass collections dynamically using custom actions{#passing-collection}

-You can pass a collection in custom action parameters that will be dynamically populated dynamically at runtime.
+You can pass a collection in custom action parameters that will be dynamically populated at runtime.
 Two kinds of collections are supported:

-* simple collections: arrays of simple data types, for example, with a listSring:
+* simple collections: arrays of simple data types, for example, with a listString:

    ```
    {